 - 1. On the BIG-IP system, start a console session.
 Log on as root. - 2.
-Use the TMSH command line to enable iRule syslog messages to be transmitted to the Oracle Database Firewall.
-Use the appropriate command syntax (all on one line), replacing the red text as noted below: - a.
-To enter TMSH, type tmsh and then press Enter. - b.
-Use the following command syntax:
+You can either use bigpipe or TMSH to enable iRule syslog messages to be transmitted to the Oracle Database Firewall.
+Use the appropriate command syntax (all on one line), replacing the red text as noted below:

+a. bigpipe: